 ‘In many cases, we now have to refuse to counsel on certain cases.
 This is regrettable, of course,’ says Prof. Dr. Singer, ‘but for some consumers, even disputes with lower values are of considerable economic significance.
 We must therefore pay full attention to each case.
 This is only possible as long as we keep the number of mandates in a certain relationship to the advisors.’

 The HCLC wants to tackle the capacity issue with an innovative project starting in winter semester 2018/2019.
 This project aims at enabling students to serve not just one but dozens or even hundreds of clients at the same time.
 This is only possible through automating legal operations delivery with software tools.
 ‘Together with the students, we want to develop Legal Tech applications that are specifically tailored to typical questions of consumer law,’ explains Dennis Fordan, research assistant at the Humboldt University.

 As most law students won’t find the time to learn programming alongside their demanding studies, the Faculty of Law cooperates with the Berlin-based company BRYTER.

-‘BRYTER is a no-code platform that enables its users to model and automate complex decision processes and workflows without any programming knowledge,’ explains Michael Grupp, co-founder and CEO at BRYTER.
+‘BRYTER is a no-code platform that enables its users to model and automate complex decision processes and workflows without any programming knowledge, using no-code,’ explains Michael Grupp, co-founder and CEO at BRYTER.

 ‘As part of our project BRYTER Impact, we want to facilitate access to justice.
 We therefore make our software available to universities and NGOs; only condition being: the developed applications have to be accessible for the public for free.
 We are very much looking forward to working with the Humboldt Consumer Law Clinic at the HU Berlin.
 Together with students, we want to improve effective consumer protection’, adds Dr. Micha Bues, co-founder and Managing Director at BRYTER.